Cookie preferences

 How has it been spreading?

-In the past couple of years, growth has been driven by a deliberate shift from pilot projects to system-led scale.
-14 Ministries of Education have partnered with Think Equal to embed its programme into curricula, teacher training, and monitoring systems; moving from short-term delivery to sustained, government-owned implementation.
-In multiple countries, this has already led to formal integration and mandates within national or sub-national education frameworks, enabling full saturation over time.
+In recent years, Think Equal has deliberately shifted from pilot delivery to system-led scale.
+14 Ministries of Education have partnered with Think Equal to embed the programme into curricula, teacher training and monitoring systems, moving from short-term delivery to sustained, government-owned implementation.
+The model is designed for transfer of ownership, with governments receiving perpetual programme licences and implementation capacity embedded within existing systems.
+In several countries, this has already led to formal integration within national or sub-national education frameworks, enabling full saturation over time.

-Think Equal’s impact and model have been recognised globally, including the WISE Award, inclusion in the HundrED Global Collection, and recognition at the UN Transforming Education Summit.
+This approach is strengthened by the Think Equal matching Multiplier Fund, a philanthropist-supported mechanism that provides catalytic co-funding where governments commit to system integration and scale.
+Think Equal’s model has also been recognised globally, including through the WISE Award, inclusion in the HundrED Global Collection, and recognition at the UN Transforming Education Summit.

-Over the next few years, Think Equal plans to deepen national rollouts in priority countries, reach an additional 10 countries each year and millions more children through government systems, and further embed SEL as a core, measurable component of foundational learning worldwide.
+Over the coming years, Think Equal aims to deepen national rollouts in priority countries; reaching 10 additional countries each year, and supporting millions more children.

 How have you modified or added to your innovation?